spaansba/ForesightJS/packages/docs/docs/getting-started/what-is-foresightjs.md

 ### Touch Devices (v3.3.0+)

-While desktop systems use multiple concurrent prediction strategies, touch devices operate with a single active strategy that can be configured while initializing the `ForesightManager`
+While desktop systems use multiple concurrent prediction strategies, touch devices operate with a single active strategy that can be configured while [initializing](/docs/getting-started/initialize-the-manager) the `ForesightManager`.

-Available strategies:

 - **onTouchStart** <span style={{backgroundColor: 'rgba(59, 130, 246, 0.1)', color: '#3b82f6', padding: '1px 4px', borderRadius: '3px', fontSize: '0.7rem', fontWeight: '500'}}>default</span> - Captures the initial touch event to begin prefetching when users start interacting with registered elements
 - **Viewport Enter** - Detects when registered elements enter the viewport and prefetches their content based on scroll behavior and visibility